afs2015/personal-vuepress/docs/about.md

 His travel bug has taken him to places such as Paris, France and Herräng, Sweden, and led to experiences that have provided him with a smorgasbord of influences to bring to a classroom&nbsp;setting.

-When it comes to teaching, Andrew's three priorities are dancing with your partner, being inspired by the music, and that "T’aint what you do/ It’s the way that you do it."
+When it comes to teaching, Andrew's three priorities are that students; take care their partner, be inspired by music, and dance as themselves.

 ## DJing Biography